rust-lang/book/src/ch17-02-concurrency-with-async.md

 > exact same wrapping code with `trpl::run` in `main`, so we’ll often skip it
 > just as we do with `main`.
 Don’t forget to include it in your code!

-Then we write two loops within that block, each with a `trpl::sleep` call in it, which waits for half a second (500 milliseconds) before sending the next message.
+Then we write two loops within that block, each containing a `trpl::sleep` call, which waits for half a second (500 milliseconds) before sending the next message.
 We put one loop in the body of a `trpl::spawn_task` and the other in a top-level `for` loop.
 We also add an `await` after the `sleep` calls.

-This does something similar to the thread-based implementation—including the fact that you may see the messages appear in a different order in your own terminal when you run it.
+This code behaves similarly to the thread-based implementation—including the fact that you may see the messages appear in a different order in your own terminal when you run it:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than